Bayfront, Jersey City: Bayfront project

 The city will purchase the property and apportion the land, lay out infrastructure, and resell parcels to developers.

-In July 2022, approval for the construction of the first building in the project was given, with construction expected start in 2023.
+In July 2022, the first phase of the project, called Bayfront Promenade, was given approval by the city.
+In May 2025, the building broke ground.
+Bayfront Promenade will be a 210-mixed use development with 80% affordable housing.

 Boulevard and BRT

 In March 2011, NJDOT granted nearly $640,000 for engineering work to transform Route 440, between the two projects and beyond to an urban boulevard.

 Plans include the use of the Journal Square BRT, a bus rapid system along the boulevard.
 As envisioned, the BRT corridor would run from Droyer's Point and reach Journal Square via Sip Avenue.

 HBLR extension

 Currently bus service is provided by A&C Bus Corporation route 32 from the shopping centers or Droyer's Point to Journal Square.
 In May 2011 after two years of studies, New Jersey Transit announced a plan for 0.7 mile extension of the West Side Branch of the Hudson Bergen Light Rail from its current terminus.
-The new track would be laid along the former Newark and New York Railroad right-of-way on an elevated viaduct from the West Side Avenue Station over Route 440 to the northern end of the redevelopment area, where a new station would be constructed.
+The new track would be laid along the former Newark and New York Branch right-of-way on an elevated viaduct from the West Side Avenue Station over Route 440 to the northern end of the redevelopment area, where a new station would be constructed.
 The trip between the two stations would take 1 minute and 50 seconds.
 The project, eligible for federal funding, is estimated to cost $171.6 million.
 As of March 2017, funding for final design and engineering work was appropriated.
 Construction of the first phase of the extension commenced in March 2020.